dari-davis/IDM231/slides/variables.md

 ## Naming Rules: Variables

 1. Must begin with a letter, dollar sign ($), or an underscore ( \_ )
-1. Can not contain dashes or periods
+1. Cannot contain dashes or periods
-1. Can not use _keywords_ or _reserved_ words
+1. Cannot use _keywords_ or _reserved_ words
 1. Are case sensitive
 1. Should describe the info they will represent
 1. Should use _camelCase_ or _under\_scores_ for multi word variables